MonteShaffer/rml-bomo/05-implication-conclusion.md

 The death likely occurred on 5 May 31 AD.
 There was a solar eclipse over the Japan Sea on that day; the Emperor of China observed the occurence, proclaimed a "the sun hides its face in shame as a son of the heavens has died" and entered his palace [in mourning] for 5 days.
 First, according to this record, there is a reference of no sunlight.
 Was it merely the solar eclipse or does this observation by the emperor of China include a testimony of 5 days of darkness.

-An hoow would he know that the disasters were anchored to the death of a good man from heaven?
+An how would the Emperor know that the disasters were anchored to the death of a good man from heaven?
 Was he (or one of his emissaries) one of the wisemen that directly had the opportunity to observe a Messianic life?
 Were these wisemen later framed as "apostles" who were sent back home (sent away) to share the Messianic story?
 Not to witness the death and destruction, but to share a way of living.

 There was an airburst event over Jerusalem that turned stones on the temple's altar to chalkstone.
 This event likely created shockwaves that archaelogists associate with a magnitude 6+ earthquake with an epicenter in the middle of the Dead Sea.
 The water level of the Dead Sea immediately dropped 50 feet.
 Lilies of the field were decimated according to pollen data replaced by flora that can survive in a more arid environment.
 Hearty oliveyards and vineyards suffer and rebound.
 Trees that trigger seeding after fire-events (pines and pistachios) flourish.
 And so on.